The overall rating of a review is different from a simple average of all individual ratings.

 .....
 I'll add more with an edit next time I log in.

-Property Location With a stay at Manathai Village Chiang Mai in Chiang Mai (Chang Moi), ... more
+Property Location When you stay at Bossotel Chiang Mai in Chiang Mai, you'll be in the ... more

-Property Location With a stay at U Chiang Mai in Chiang Mai (Chiang Mai Old City), you'll ... more
+Property Location With a stay at Eco Resort Chiang Mai in Chiang Mai, you'll be convenient ... more